-Slide the system out of the system cabinet to service the following FRUs:
+You need to slide the system out of the system cabinet in order to service the following FRUs:

 - Removable media module

 - System configuration card (SCC) reader

 - IB (Interface board-I/O assembly) fans

 - Power distribution boards

 - CPU/Memory boards

 - DIMMs

 - IB_SSC assembly (I/O assembly and system controller)

 - PCI cards

 - L2 Repeater boards

 - System indicator board

 - Baseplane

 - Clutch for the CPU/Memory board, L2 Repeater board, IB_SSC assembly

 - Side handles

-- 1. Make sure that the leveling feet are extended to the floor.

-2. Extend and lock the system cabinet stabilizer bar (FIGURE 3-1).
+- 1. Make sure that the leveling feet are extended to the floor. - 2.
+Extend and lock the system cabinet stabilizer bar (FIGURE 3-1).

-Caution - Failure to extend and lock the stabilizer bar before you slide a system out of the rack can cause the system cabinet to tip over.
+Caution - Failure to extend and lock the stabilizer bar before you slide a system out of the system cabinet can cause the system cabinet to tip over.

-FIGURE 3-1 SunRack 900 System Cabinet With Stabilizer Bar Extended
+FIGURE 3-1 Sun Rack 900 System Cabinet With Stabilizer Bar Extended